Bridget Jackson: Golf career

 Jackson represented England in the 1954 England–Scotland girls match at West Kilbride and then won the subsequent Girls Amateur Championship, beating Dolores Winsor at the 20th hole of the final.
 Jackson had holed a 4-yard putt at the 18th hole to take the match to extra holes.

 In 1955 Jackson made her debut in the Women's Home Internationals at Royal Portrush, and the following week reached the semi-finals of the Ladies' British Open Amateur Championship, losing 3&2 to Jessie Valentine.
 Jackson was selected as part of a British women's team that toured Australia and New Zealand in the second half of 1955.
 Because many of the senior players were unavailable, the team turned into a team of five juniors, aged between 18 and 21.
 The tour was such a success that the team was awarded the Association of Golf Writers trophy, the first time a team had won the award.
 Jackson was not included in the 1956 Curtis Cup team, which was announced at the end of March, being selected as first reserve.
 In August she won the German open championship, beating Jacqueline Gordon 8&7 in the final.
 The following month she won the English Women's Amateur Championship at Hunstanton, beating Ruth Ferguson 2&1 in the final.
 In October 1957 she make her debut for a British team, playing against Belgium and then, a few days later, against France in the Vagliano Trophy.

-In May 1958 Jackson was not in the original team of seven selected for the Curtis Cup at Brae Burn Country Club, being first reserve.
-However Philomena Garvey withdrew in a protest about the badge on the team blazers, and Jackson gained a place.
+In 1958 Jackson was not in the original team of seven selected for the Curtis Cup at Brae Burn Country Club, being first reserve.
+However Philomena Garvey withdrew in protest against the Union Jack, the national flag of the United Kingdom, being the sole emblem on the team team blazers, and Jackson gained a place.
 The match in August was tied, with Britain retaining the cup as the previous holders.
 Jackson lost both her matches.
 Later in 1958 she reached the final of the English Women's Amateur Championship at Formby, losing 3&2 to Angela Bonallack.
 In 1959 she played for Great Britain in the first edition of the Commonwealth Trophy at St Andrews.
 Later in the year she was runner-up in the Spalding Women's Open Stroke Play at Worthing, a stroke behind of Elizabeth Price, having led for much of the event.